Skip to main content

 A few notes:

-- Step results are stored as binary files in S3, and are compressed using MessagePack.
-Since they are binary files, we need to set the GET Request action's Response Type to Binary.
+• Prismatic stores step results as binary files in S3 and compresses them using MessagePack.
+Since they are binary files, you need to set the GET Request action's Response Type to Binary.

-- We can either process the step results in the loop, or we can save the results to an array of results using the Persist Data's Execution - Append Value to List action to aggregate the results into a single array.
-That's what we do in the example integration here.
+• You can either process the step results in the loop, or save the results to an array using the Persist Data's Execution - Append Value to List action to aggregate the results into a single array.
+That's what the example integration does.

 Process the results

-Finally, we can load the array of step results using an Execution - Get Value action.
-The results will be an array of arrays, so we can use the Collection Tools component's Flatten action to flatten the array of arrays into a single array.
-When we do that in our example, we get an array of 500 records, each with a capitalized body.
+Finally, you can load the array of step results using an Execution - Get Value action.
+The results will be an array of arrays, so you can use the Collection Tools component's Flatten action to flatten the array of arrays into a single array.
+When you do that in the example, you get an array of 500 records, each with a capitalized body.

-We can then proceed to do work on each record in the array of results.
+You can then process each record in the array of results.

 Limitations and considerations